syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.interface.name `String`
 {:#members:nodes-interface.name}

-Sets the name of interface
+Sets the name of the interface

 #### Default Value: